Polarized tau decay and CP violation in ultraperipheral heavy-ion collisions: Introduction

-In ultraperipheral heavy-ion collisions, $\tau^+\tau^-$ pairs are produced exclusively via $\gamma\gamma$ fusion, leading to a particularly clean final state with minimal hadronic activity~\cite{Beresford:2019gww, Dyndal:2020yen, Shao:2023bga}.
-Since the only sources of missing energy are the neutrinos from $\tau$ decays, one can exploit global momentum conservation to estimate their contribution.
-Specifically, the missing transverse momentum can be reconstructed using the visible decay products of the $\tau$ leptons~\cite{CMS:2018jrd, CMS:2019ctu}, supplemented with the spectator energy measurements from the zero-degree calorimeters (ZDCs)~\cite{Suranyi:2021ssd}.
-This procedure provides a handle on the kinematics of the undetected neutrinos.
-Furthermore, under the collinear approximation (valid when the $\tau$ leptons are sufficiently boosted), the neutrinos are assumed to be emitted collinearly with the visible decay products which may allow an approximate reconstruction of the parent $\tau$ four-momenta.
-The exclusivity of UPC events, together with the clean transverse momentum balance, thus enables sensitive measurements of $\tau$-lepton production and decay despite the presence of invisible final-state neutrinos~\cite{CMS:2022arf}.

-In UPCs, the spectator nuclei generate strong transient magnetic fields, which can induce spin polarization of the produced $\tau$-lepton pairs through the alignment of their magnetic moments.
-The resulting relative anisotropic emission patterns of the decay products from spin-polarized $\tau^+$ and $\tau^-$ leptons can then serve as sensitive probes of \textit{CP} violation.
-In this work, we propose polarization observables in $\tau$ decays from ultraperipheral collision (UPC) events that are sensitive to possible \textit{CP}-violating effects.
-Throughout this work, three-vectors are denoted in boldface and their scalar products are defined as $\bm{A}\cdot \bm{B} \equiv A_i B_i$, with Einstein summation convention for repeated indices.
-We employ natural units, i.e., $\hbar = c = 1$.
+In ultraperipheral heavy-ion collisions, $\tau^+\tau^-$ pairs are produced exclusively via $\gamma\gamma$ fusion, resulting in a clean final state with minimal hadronic activity~\cite{Beresford:2019gww, Dyndal:2020yen, Shao:2023bga}.
+The only sources of missing energy are the neutrinos from $\tau$ decays, whose contribution can be estimated using global momentum conservation, i.e., the missing transverse momentum being reconstructed from visible decay products~\cite{CMS:2018jrd, CMS:2019ctu}, supplemented by spectator energy measurements from the zero-degree calorimeters (ZDCs)~\cite{Suranyi:2021ssd}.
+Under the collinear approximation, valid for sufficiently boosted $\tau$’s, the neutrinos are assumed to be emitted collinearly with the visible decay products, enabling an approximate reconstruction of the parent four-momenta.
+The exclusivity of UPCs and clean transverse momentum balance thus allow sensitive measurements of $\tau$ production and decay despite invisible neutrinos~\cite{ATLAS:2022ryk, CMS:2022arf}.
+Moreover, the strong transient magnetic fields generated by spectator nuclei can induce spin polarization of $\tau$ pairs through magnetic moment alignment, leading to anisotropic emission patterns of their decay products.
+These spin-dependent distributions provide sensitive probes of possible \textit{CP}-violating effects, motivating the polarization observables in $\tau$ decays proposed in this work.
+Throughout this work, three-vectors are denoted in boldface with scalar products $\bm{A}\cdot \bm{B} \equiv A_i B_i$ (Einstein summation implied), and we use natural units with $\hbar=c=1$.